Try this easy and inexpensive DIY tutorial to achieve a german schmear mortar wash on stone or brick fireplace for just a few dollars!

 - Protective cloth and painter’s tape

 - Use a spatula or similar tool to scoop joint compound into a zip log back.
 Close and snip a tiny bit off one corner.
+(You can use the same method to apply mortar.)

 - Hold and squeeze the bag like you would ice a cake!
 Fill in the grout lines as you work a section of your fireplace at a time.